All Saints Day — October 31-November 2

 Witch costumes 1910

 For the Druid priests, October 31 was New Year’s Eve, a night of evil and terror when all hell broke loose.
 Goblins and ghosts were abroad that night, while witches celebrated their black rites as the spirits and souls of the dead roamed the earth — especially dead children and babies.
 To frighten the evil spirits and to bolster their own sagging spirits, people created a din with bells, horns, pots and pans (just as many still do at midnight on December 31st) and kept the bonfires burning to frighten the witches or perhaps burn them if they were caught.
 On the afternoon of October 31st, village boys would go from house to house collecting fuel for the midnight fires.
 Everyone was expected to contribute some peat or “coal pieces” to help burn the witches.
-Those who did not received dire warnings of the evil consequences that might follow.
+Those who did not contribute received dire warnings of the evil consequences that might follow.

 In 2 Corinthians 5:8 Paul says, “We are confident, yes, well pleased rather to be absent from the body and to be present with the Lord.”
 This at least implies that there is no interim place where disembodied souls are left waiting to enter heaven or hell.
 The Bible says many times that our death is like falling asleep and our resurrection is like waking up.
 The interim is is of no matter to our timeless God; it is like an instant, even if, according to our earthbound understanding, it is a thousand years.